 In May 2019, on the first anniversary of the GDPR, the DPO Centre held a series of presentations at seminars and events about how the DPO role was evolving.
-A year later, the Data Protection Officer was ranked as the second highest emerging job in LinkedIn’s 2020 Emerging Jobs report – a real reflection on the increased importance placed on privacy and data protection by leading organisations.
+A year later, the An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority.... was ranked as the second highest emerging job in LinkedIn’s 2020 Emerging Jobs report – a real reflection on the increased importance placed on privacy and data protection by leading organisations.

 So we thought now would be a good time, almost 2 years on from May 25th 2018, to return for another look and see what’s changed.
 We’ve done this through the eyes of Alison Jones – our ‘model’ DPO.
 We suspect Alison’s journey bears more than a passing resemblance to the evolution of the role experienced by many other DPOs and privacy professionals.

 Meet Alison Jones – Early in her privacy career

 3 years ago, Alison worked with the compliance team.
 She’d left university with a good law degree and had managed several projects, some of them IT based.

 With the upcoming introduction of the GDPR, her manager asked her if she could find out more about what was involved and how it would impact her organisation.
 What did they need do to?